mariana-stefani/portfolio/README.md

 ## Deployment
 * The deployment instructions were written for a *macOS* specifically.
-If you are in a different Operating System, please follow the guides for the same according to their specs.
+The commands and installation may differ if you are in a different Operating System, please follow the guides for the same according to their specs.

 ### Run the Code Locally